First Home Buyers: Your Huntlee Guide

 An overview of First Home Owners Grants to put you on the NSW property ladder

-First Home Buyer Grants and Guarantee: What’s Changing from 1 October in NSW.
+First Home Buyer Grants and Guarantee: What’s Changed from 1 October in NSW.

-Big changes are coming for first-home buyers in NSW from 1 October 2025.
-The Government is rolling out a new First Home Buyer Grant alongside updates to the First Home Buyer Guarantee, removing income caps, raising property price thresholds, and making it easier to buy with just a 5% deposit and no LMI.
-These reforms open the door to more buyers, creating one of the most favourable markets in decades.
-Here’s an overview of the three government grants available to help you take your first step onto the property ladder.
+Big changes for first-home buyers in NSW came into effect on 1 October 2025 and continue to apply in 2026.
+The Government has rolled out a new First Home Buyer Grant alongside updates to the First Home Buyer Guarantee, removing income caps, raising property price thresholds, and making it easier to buy with just a 5% deposit and no LMI.
+These reforms are opening the door to more buyers and creating one of the strongest first-home buyer markets in years.
+Here’s a snapshot of the three government initiatives that could help you get onto the NSW property ladder sooner.

 The new scheme removes limits on the number of guarantees available, making it accessible to all Australian first-home buyers who meet the eligibility requirements.